• Skip to main content

 Do your meal prep by cooking food in your pots and storing the pots in the fridge.
 Dish on your plate as you go, or simply reheat the meal prep in the entire pot on the stove again if you will serve the whole meal.

 This is something I do relatively often.
-We eat a lot of leftovers at home, so I cook a pot or two of food, store the meal prep in the fridge, and feed my family for about three to five days.
+I eat a lot of leftovers at home, so I cook a pot or two of food, store the meal prep in the fridge, and feed my family for about three to five days.
 It saves me from washing additional dishes, and I don’t need to use any containers.

 Use Glass Containers